 - Licensee fines: of up to $11,000 and/or imprisonment of up to 12 months for failure to comply with the new laws.

 Those amendments were (and still are) fiercely contested with passionate support and opposition from many parties.
-Sydney DJs and business owners raised significant concerns following the announcement as the lockout laws could hurt their business’s financial viability.
-Since then, many more businesss owners have claimed that the lockout laws caused them to shut down.
+Sydney DJs and business owners raised significant concerns following the announcement as the Sydney lockout laws could hurt their business’s financial viability.
+Since then, many more business owners have claimed that the lockout laws caused them to shut down.

-Many question whether the lockout laws are actually effective in reducing violence in the city.
+Many question whether the Sydney lockout laws are actually effective in reducing violence in the city.
 Recently published reviews on the matter provide contrasting results.

-One independent review by former High Court Justice Ian Callinan recognises the lockout laws have made Kings Cross and the Sydney CBD safer, but proposes that the laws be relaxed.
+One independent review by former High Court Justice Ian Callinan recognises the Sydney lockout laws have made Kings Cross and the Sydney CBD safer, but proposes that the laws be relaxed.

 The review included more than 1,800 submissions and almost 30 stakeholder sessions, including three roundtables into Sydney’s night-time economy.